antrea-io/antrea/docs/design/cni-testing-initiative-upstream.md

 status: implementable
 ---

-Special thanks to members of the Calico community, Abishek Raut (vmware), Sedef Saavas (vmware), Lui Zang (google) and others for helping with this proposal.
+Special thanks to members of the Calico community, Abhishek Raut (vmware), Sedef Saavas (vmware), Lui Zang (google) and others for helping with this proposal.

 # Homogenizing and expanding NetworkPolicy tests while reducing their complexity